 The Early Childhood Program, from the first semester to final student teaching, is carefully crafted to provide students with the knowledge and dispositions of highly effective early childhood educators.
 This program can lead to Massachusetts Early Childhood (Prek-2) Teacher of Students With or Without Disabilities Initial Licensure upon successful completion.

-- Start Time: You can start this program in the summer, fall or spring semester.
+- Offers start times for students in the summer, fall, or spring semesters.